-Held each March, the event brings distinguished scholars to UTA to speak on subjects of historical and contemporary significance.
+Each Spring, the Department of History honors Webb's legacy with the “Walter Prescott Webb Memorial Lecture Series.”
+The event brings distinguished scholars to the UTA campus to address subjects of historical and contemporary significance.
 Following the conclusion of the series, guest speakers are invited to revise and polish their lectures for inclusion in an edited collection published by Texas A&M University Press.

-Recent Webb Lectures have addressed a wide range of topics including travel and travel writing in the modern era; the Medieval Mediterranean world; new historical approaches to the Texas Revolution; disability history; transnational perspectives on the Soviet Bloc; and deportation in the Americas.
+Recent Webb Lectures have examined a wide range of topics including travel and travel writing in the modern era; the Medieval Mediterranean world; new historical approaches to the Texas Revolution; transnational perspectives on the Soviet Bloc; and deportation in the Americas.